 If you received a student loan from the Santa Barbara Foundation, here are answers to some Frequently Asked Questions about loan repayment.

 Under the terms of the Harold R. Schwalenberg Medical School Loan, if you continue to practice substantially full-time as a general/family practitioner or as an internist, you are entitled to a matching credit of 50% of the total loan amount borrowed.

-- You have been notified that you are expected to begin repayment of your student loan, but you are still full-time enrolled in an approved college or vocational school program.
+- You have been notified that you are expected to begin repayment of your student loan, but you are still full-time enrolled in a Title IV-approved college or vocational school program.
 Please note, however, that the amount of time an undergraduate loan may be deferred for graduate school enrollment (all except full M.D. programs) is limited to four years.

 - You are dealing with an unusual economic hardship.
 (Please note: In this case, deferral is granted once only, and only for a time period of three months.)